“Joseph!” greeted Mary’s Father. “It is good to see you.”

 “Leave me,” Joseph shouted, his voice hard and harsh.

-Mary’s father left Joseph to his grief.
+Mary’s father turned and left Joseph to his grief.
 He had not walked far when he heard Joseph’s unrestrained weeping break though the still cool night.
 He stopped.
 He would wait, then go and see if he could comfort Joseph in some way.
 He cared for him deeply, as a son.

 Oh Mary, what have you brought upon me? were the thoughts of both father and betrothed.